 The magnitude of PPH morbidity and mortality reveals the importance of its prevention and the identification of risk factors.
 Anemia and hypertensive syndromes stand out among its various risk factors.
 Risk stratification is a useful strategy for reducing maternal death from PPH.
-Highrisk factors are: placenta previa or low-lying placenta, preeclampsia with signs of severity, hematocrit <30%, platelets <100,000/mm3, active bleeding on admission, coagulopathies, use of anticoagulants, placental abruption and placenta accreta.^(1,6)
+High-risk factors are: placenta previa or low-lying placenta, preeclampsia with signs of severity, hematocrit <30%, platelets <100,000/mm3, active bleeding upon admission, coagulopathies, use of anticoagulants, placental abruption and placenta accreta.^(1,6)

-The main preventive measures for PPH are the administration of oxytocin and the active management of the third stage.
+The main preventive measures for PPH are the administration of oxytocin and the active management of the third stage of labor.
 The most recommended prophylactic oxytocin regimen is the intramuscular administration of 10 units of oxytocin immediately after birth.
-In the case of cesarean section, an alternative is intravenous prophylaxis by the "rule of three", in which three units of oxytocin are slowly infused and can be repeated at three-minute intervals until the third dose.
-This scheme should always be followed by maintenance intravenous infusion (15 units in 500 mL of 0.9% saline at 100 mL/ hour).
-Active management of the third stage includes timely clamping (between one and three minutes) and controlled umbilical cord traction (Brandt-Andrews maneuver), skin-to-skin contact (for two hours or more) and uterine monitoring/massage in the first two hours after discharge.
-Other preventive measures include the rational use of oxytocin in labor, the selective use of episiotomy and the strict ban on Kristeller maneuver.^(1,6)
+In the case of cesarean section, an alternative is intravenous prophylaxis by the "rule of three", in which three units of oxytocin are slowly (\geq 30 seconds) infused and can be repeated at three-minute intervals until the third dose.
+This scheme involves maintenance intravenous infusion (15 units in 500 mL of 0.9% saline at 100 mL/hour).
+When oxytocin is not effective in obtaining uterine contraction, methylergometrine or misoprostol should be administered in sequence, as long as there are no contraindications.
+Note that oxytocin requires refrigeration and protection from light to guarantee the quality of its pharmacological properties.^(1,6)